On maximal subgroups of ample groups: Introduction

 It would be interesting to find more examples of the ample groups with Property \ref{prop-E}.
 More generally, it would be interesting to find out which of our results extend to other classes of micro-supported groups (in particular, the classes mentioned above).

 For the ample groups acting minimally on a Cantor set and having Property \ref{prop-E}, our results describe all maximal subgroups in the subclasses (I$_1$), (I$_2$), (I$_3$) and (II$_0$).
 Presumably, the other maximal subgroups in the class (II) are also stabilizers of partitions into closed sets.
 In the case of finite symmetric groups, there is a large variety of primitive maximal subgroups.
 Maximal subgroups of Thompson's group $V$ found in \cite{BBQS22} include a continuum of topologically primitive subgroups.
-As for the ample groups associated with Cantor minimal systems, no interesting examples of such subgroups are found so far.
+As for the ample groups associated with Cantor minimal systems (or, more generally, obtained by amplifying countable amenable groups acting minimally on the Cantor set), no interesting examples of such subgroups are found so far.
 This leads us to formulate the following bold conjecture.

 \begin{conjecture} Let $f$ be a minimal homeomorphisms of a Cantor set $X$.
 Suppose $H$ is a maximal subgroup of the ample group $\cG=\F(\langle f\rangle)$.
 Then exactly one of the following statements holds true. \begin{itemize} \item[(i)] $H$ is the stabilizer of a closed set $Y\subset X$ different from $X$ and the empty set.
 Moreover, the induced action of $H$ on $Y$ is minimal.
 Moreover, the set $Y$ cannot be mapped onto $X\setminus Y$ by elements of the group $\cG$. \item[(ii)] $H$ is the stabilizer of a partition $\mathcal{P}=\{Y_\alpha\}_{\alpha\in\mathcal{A}}$ of $X$ into closed sets different from the partition into points and the trivial partition $\{X\}$.
-Moreover, the induced action of $H$ on the factor space $X/\mathcal{P}$ is minimal. \item[(iii)] $H$ is a normal subgroup of finite prime index in $\cG$.
+Moreover, the partition $\mathcal{P}$ is unique and the induced action of $H$ on the factor space $X/\mathcal{P}$ is minimal. \item[(iii)] $H$ is a normal subgroup of finite prime index in $\cG$.
 Moreover, $H$ contains the commutator subgroup of $\cG$. \end{itemize} \end{conjecture}